By Bruce Niederer

 As I started drilling the oversize holes, my project expectations headed south.
 There are tracks for the #3 Jib just behind the chainplates, and drilling these holes oversize revealed that the balsa wood coming out was black and wet.
 This is bad.
 When I used another technique where a bent nail or Allen wrench is mounted in a drill motor and used to ream out more core material than just the diameter of the hole, water actually splashed out on deck. #@*%!
 This was worse.
 I found the same condition where the middle reaching track for the #1 Genoa is mounted (below).
 So now, my new non-skid deck replacement would have to include removing and replacing the bad core-on both sides of the boat, of course.

 After the damaged areas were defined and the bad core removed, the exposed openings needed to be prepared for the repair (above).
 First, the inside of the exposed bottom skin was sanded with a palm sander and 80-grit paper to clean and level the surface that the new core would be bonded to.
 Then a smooth and uniform 12:1 bevel was sanded in the fiberglass deck skin around the openings with an orbital sander.
 Since the skin was 1/8″ thick, this meant the bevel extended 1½” back from the edge of the cut (below).
 The 12:1 bevel is necessary to provide adequate bonding surface when laminating in the skin repair patches.
-(Refer to 002-550 Fiberglass Boat Repair & Maintenance, Chapter 5.)
+(Refer to Chapter 5 in Fiberglass Boat Repair & Maintenance.)

 Next, ¾” contour core balsa was cut to fit the openings.
 The term ‘contour core’ means that the core, whether balsa or another core material, has a series of cuts through it.
 Typically these cuts run perpendicular to each other along the length and width about 1″ to 1½” apart, forming a grid of blocks that are held together by a loosely woven cloth called scrim.
 This allows the core to follow curvatures in the deck, whether convex or concave.
 One problem in using contour core is that the blocks of core will separate to some varying degree in conforming to a curve.
 The resulting gap must be filled to prevent water migration within the deck or hull.
 With this in mind, I installed the core using a two-step bonding technique.